Stem Cells: What Are They and 8 Ways to Activate Them

 Polyphenolic Compounds

-While there are many polphenols the ones that are most well studied include resveratrol, quercetin, EGCG and curcumin.
-Here are the studies that support these nutrients to enhance self healing in the body.
+While there are many polyphenols the most well-studied ones include resveratrol, quercetin, EGCG, and curcumin.
+Here are the studies that support these nutrients to enhance self-healing in the body.

 Resveratrol